 <Assessment Results>

-The following is the water-saving management level of each plant represented as a pie chart.
-As a result of setting a medium-term target and conducting water-saving measures to achieve the yearly target, the percentage of plants that have the water-saving management level of Green increased from 57% (December 2022) to 68% (December 2023).
+The following shows the water-conservation management level of each plant.
+As a result of setting a medium-term target and conducting water-conservation measures to achieve the yearly target, the percentage of plants that have the water-conservation management level of Green increased from 68% (December 2023) to 88% (December 2024).

 We will continue to conduct measures to reduce risks using this process.

-Precisely, following the roadmap for water source conservation efforts in the Environmental Targets toward 2030, we are identifying water-related issues in the watershed where our sites are located with local stakeholders.
-With the agreement of major stakeholders, we then begin conducting measures to conserve the water source area upstream of the site.
+Specifically, following the roadmap for water source replenishment efforts in the Environmental Targets toward 2030, in cooperation with local stakeholders, we are identifying water-related issues in the watersheds where our plants are located.
+With the agreement of major stakeholders, we are gradually implementing water resource conservation initiatives that will help resolve these issues.

-Based on the above points, we have assessed the progress of measures to co-exist with the community at each plant.
+Based on the above points, we have assessed the progress of measures to co-exist with the community at each site.

 <Assessment Criteria>

-●Have worked with local stakeholders to implement measures that contribute to resolving the issues.
+- Working with local stakeholders to implement measures that contribute to resolving water issues.

 <Assessment Results>

-The following is the progress of measures related to coexisting with the local community at each plant, represented as a pie chart.
-As a result of steady efforts at each plant, the proportion of plants reaching the level of Green increased from 39% (December 2022) to 50% (December 2023).
+The following shows the progress in water resource conservation efforts for each site through collaborative activities in the watershed.
+As a result of steady efforts at each plant, the proportion of plants reaching the level of Green was 63% in December 2024.